Soares/tabloid.vim/README.md

 Tabloid helps out your tabbing.
 It has two main uses:

-1. Change the file's tabbing just how you like it.
-The `:TabloidFix` command updates the entire file to conform to your `&et`, `&sw`, and `&ts` settings.
-   It's smarter than `:retab` as it only affects indentation (not, for example, tabs embedded in strings).
-It can also retain the tabbing in programming languages that use whitespace for indentation (`:retab` chokes on python)\*.
-2. Update the existing file's tabbing.
-If everything is correctly tabbed but suddenly you decide to expand all tabs into spaces, just `:TabloidSpacify`.
+1. Fix tabbing
+2. Change tabbing

+`:TabloidFix` fixes tabbing.
+It takes a range and it makes everything in that range conform to your `&et`, `&sw`, and `&ts` settings.
+Unlike `:retab`, `:TabloidFix` doesn't re-indent the file and it doesn't touch non-indent characters (i.e. tabs embedded in strings).
+It merely changes the width and type of each indent.

+`:TabloidSpacify`, `:TabloidTabify`, and `:TabloidToggle` change your file's tabbing once it's all consistent.
+They all take an arg specifying how wide to make the new indent levels, which defaults to the current shiftwidth.
+So if you want to change from tabs to spaces or visa versa,

+    :TabloidToggle

+will do the trick.
+If you want to change the file to 6-width spaces

+    :TabloidSpacify 6

-   If you want to go back to tabs but make them all 6 characters wide, just `:TabloidTabify 6`.
-Toggle tab style, 3 characters wide? `:TabloidToggle 3`.
+is for you.
+If you need to change it back to 2-width tabs
-   Simple as that.
-Tabloid handles the `&et`, `&ts`, and `&sw` variables for you.
-(Also `&sts`, as an added bonus.)

-\* If you're changing from space-indents of one width to space-indents of another width you'll need to use `:TabloidFix N` where N is the old width of each indent.
+    :TabloidTabify 8

+and then 2-width tabs

+    :TabloidTabify 2

+You get the picture.

 ## Mappings